openstack-k8s-operators/ci-framework/ci_framework/roles/openshift_login/README.md

 * `cifmw_openshift_login_user`: (String) Optional.
 Login user.
 If provided, the user that logins.
 Defaults to `cifmw_openshift_user` and to the logged in user after login.
 * `cifmw_openshift_login_provided_token`: (String) Optional.
 Initial login token.
 If provided, that token will be used to authenticate into OpenShift.
 Defaults to `cifmw_openshift_provided_token`.
 * `cifmw_openshift_login_password`: (String) Optional.
 Login password.
 If provided is the password used for login in.
 Defaults to `cifmw_openshift_password`.
+* `cifmw_openshift_login_password_file`: (String) Optional.
+Path to a file that contains the plain login password.
+If provided is the password used for login in.
 * `cifmw_openshift_login_force_refresh`: (Boolean) Disallow reusing already existing token.
 Defaults to `false`.
 * `cifmw_openshift_login_retries`: (Integer) Number of attempts to retry the login action if it fails.
 Defaults to `10`.
 * `cifmw_openshift_login_retries_delay`: (Integer) Delay, in seconds, between login retries.
 Defaults to `20`.